NidhalNaffati/Leet-Code-Study-Plans/README.md

-### This Repository was made for peruse helping freshers getting leet code solutions with some approaches.
+### This Repository was made for perpuse helping freshers getting leet code solutions with some approaches.